 Junta de Andalucia

-This website focuses on Andalusia, as the purchase goes by the laws of the autonomic state of the Junta de Andalucia.
+This website focuses on Andalusia, as the house purchase goes by the laws of the autonomic state of the Junta de Andalucia.
 The reason for this is that Spain has a strongly decentralized government structure, with a lot of power in the region.
 Andalusia consists of the following provinces: